wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 - Prefer to place the most important elements first.
 The VoiceOver user can prefer to skip if they've already listened to what they need.
 This is why we placed the `excerpt` last in the example.
 - Don't forget the periods when concatenating.
 They make VoiceOver pause which helps in understanding.
+- The `"Excerpt".` static text in the example is used as a separator and _signals_ that a very long text will be read by VoiceOver.

 ### <a name="spoken-order"></a>Spoken order